RayTiasha/raytiasha/README.md

-## 👩‍💻 About Me

-- I am a Data Analytics professional focused on delivering actionable business insights through data-driven analysis and reporting.
-- I have extensive experience working in customer-facing enterprise environments, managing operational systems, resolving production issues, and converting technical data into clear, business-relevant reporting for stakeholders.
+- I am a Data Analyst with extensive experience in customer-facing enterprise environments, operational systems management, production issue resolution, and transforming complex technical data into clear, business-focused reporting for stakeholders.
 - I add value by helping businesses make informed decisions faster, improving operational visibility, identifying process gaps, and turning complex datasets into clear insights that support growth and efficiency.

+You can find some of my work below.

 ### 📊 Languages and Tools